-As springtime is upon us, - we fall under its charms and become more sensitive to nature.
-There’s no mystery or secret: the environment around us, the renewed flora with its breath of freshness and youth, mesmerizes us, humans, with its unmistakable circularity and the many benefits it offers us.
+As springtime comes upon us, we fall under its charms and become more sensitive to nature.
+There’s no mystery or secret: the environment around us, the renewed flora with its breath of freshness and youth, mesmerizes us humans with its unmistakable circularity and its many benefits.

-Seeing the tiny new leaves growing makes me always curious; I regard them closely fascinated by the filigree patterns…and I recall that our Library holds a remarkable book that was written in 1955 by Alois Herzog, entitled Mikrophotographischer Atlas der technisch wichtigen Pflanzenfasern (Microphotographic atlas of technically important plant fibres), which I am happy to present to you this month.
+Seeing the tiny new leaves growing always makes me curious; I regard them closely, fascinated by the filigree patterns…and I recall that our Library holds a remarkable book that was written in 1955 by Alois Herzog, entitled Mikrophotographischer Atlas der technisch wichtigen Pflanzenfasern (Microphotographic atlas of technically important plant fibres).

-This book is an expansive resource for anyone seeking to learn more about the technical aspects of plant fibres.
-It contains detailed microphotographs of the most common plant fibres, including cotton, linen, jute, hemp, and sisal.
-The photographs are accompanied by detailed descriptions of each fibre and their various uses in the textile industry.
+The book is an expansive resource for anyone seeking to learn more about the technical aspects of plant fibres.
+It contains detailed microphotographs of the most common plant fibres, including cotton, linen, jute, hemp and sisal.
+The photographs are accompanied by detailed descriptions of each fibre and its various uses in the textile industry.

 What sets this book apart is its level of detail and precision.
 Herzog's thorough research and expert knowledge of plant fibres are evident on every page.
 The photographs are clear, and the descriptions are concise and informative.
-Also, the reader’s aesthetic senses are touched when unfolding the oversize black and white pictures of plant specimens.
+The reader’s aesthetic senses are touched when unfolding the oversize black-and-white pictures of plant specimens.

 For example, understanding the tensile strength and flexibility of a particular fibre can help conservators make informed decisions about whether to re-stretch a canvas or add additional support.

-Let’s celebrate the month of May by reconnecting with nature as well as new and fruitful rediscoveries!
+Let’s celebrate the month of May by reconnecting with nature and making new and fruitful rediscoveries!